alexakp/Master-Thesis/README.md

 ## TODO

-- [ ] Train pix2pix network for more epochs --> 200
+- [x] Train pix2pix network for more epochs --> 200 # no imporvment
-- [ ] Select GPU from ex3 that is availble
-- [ ] Normalize data mean and std in dataset.py --> https://kozodoi.me/python/deep%20learning/pytorch/tutorial/2021/03/08/image-mean-std.html
-- [ ] Fix save_image_from_dataloader3c() in img_utils